jyyang26/jyyang26.github.io/_pages/about.md

  <!--  a novel merging framework that integrates domain-specific LLMs with long Chain-of-Thought (CoT) capability while maintaining performance in their original domain! -->

 # 🔥 News
-- [2025.05] 🚀🚀 Check out my latest work: RCP-Merging!
-The paper and code will be available soon.
+- [2025.05] 🚀🚀 Check out my latest work: **[RCP-Merging](https://arxiv.org/abs/2508.03140)**!
+This novel framework integrates long CoT capability into domain-specific LLMs without sacrificing their performance in the original domain!
 - [2025.05] 🎉🎉 Successfully passed my undergraduate thesis defense!
 - [2025.05] 🎉🎉 My first Co-First-Author paper **[PrivacyRestore](https://arxiv.org/abs/2406.01394)** has been accepted to **ACL 2025 Main**!
 Deeply grateful to my mentor Ziqian and collaborator Jianwei!
 See you in Vienna!
 - [2025.02] 🚀🚀 Please check our newest papers: **[RewardDS](https://arxiv.org/abs/2502.18517)** and **[PrivacyRestore](https://arxiv.org/abs/2406.01394)**!
 Thanks to the help of other collaborators.